tbrowder/Mi6-Helper/README.md

               by this module.
 NOTE: The program will abort if directory 'X' exists.

+      v[ersion] - Shows the version number and exits.

     Options:

       force - Allows the program to continue without a hidden file